- Booking Information

 The farming side of our business is entered into The Countryside Stewardship Scheme and we have approximately 150 acres of land that we leave out of production for natural regeneration.
 This is perfect for wildlife and we have large numbers of many species of birds that feature on the 'red' endangered list.
 The song of the skylark is ever present in our fields in the summer months.
 They thrive on our cliff top land, as do grey and red partridge and several species of owl.
 Summer visiting swallows and martins are attracted by a good supply of insects and their nests are to be found everywhere in our farm buildings.
 Lapwings are making a come back, as farming practices revert to more traditional methods.

 We are also home to a small family of deer, foxes, rabbits, a plentiful supply of hares and a growing population of badgers.
 If you stand outside the buildings at night in the summer, you will probably spot one or two bats.
 A family of pheasants roosts in the trees at High Barn and a breeding pair of Barn Owls nest and roost in the east gable end of the building.
 They can be viewed on web-cam in each cottage throughout the year- so you have your own Springwatch!
-They have raised three healthy chicks, however, they have had a hard time during the two very cold winters of 2010 and 2011 and a cold ,wet Spring in 2013.
-We are lucky they are still alive, as many others in the vicinity have died of mal-nourishment.
+They raised three healthy chicks when they first arrived, however, they had a hard time during the two very cold winters of 2010 and 2011 and a cold ,wet Spring in 2013.
+We were lucky they survived.
+Many others in the vicinity died of malnourishment.Since then a brood of baby Barn Owls has arrived each early summer to the delight of ourselves and our visitors.
 Our pond and scrape development programme has seen a good proliferation of frogs, newts and other water friendly species taking up residence.

 There is an on-going programme at Field House Farm to plant new hedgerows and improve existing ones.
 Trees find it hard to establish so near to the coast, as they are damaged by strong, salt-laden winds, but we continue to plant native species in areas that provide some shelter.
 We have a small area of woodland that is left to regenerate naturally.
 In recent years, we discovered three types of orchid on our land.
 This untouched woodland and meadow provides a perfect breeding ground for the insect population, which in turn feeds birds and small mammals.
 Bird and owl boxes are scattered around the farm and we have breeding barn and tawny owls most years, both at Field House and High Barn.

 We are always delighted when our visitors are able to see some of the wildlife in the vicinity.
-To help you identify species, we have books available for the purpose, happily loaned on request.
-Observe and listen, but please don't interfere - in this way, all these animals, birds, insects and flowers will be protected for future generations.
+To help you identify species, we have books in each cottage available for that purpose, .
+Watch, listen take photographs, but please don't interfere - in this way, all these animals, birds, insects and flowers will be protected for future generations.
+We are members of the Yorkshire Wildlife Trust.